 Macular holes typically occur in individuals in their 50’s and 60’s.
 This condition is more common in females.
 In most cases, the cause is unknown but macular holes have been reported after trauma, laser treatment, macular edema, macular pucker, and retinal detachment.
 The second eye is affected in approximately 15% of cases.

 Clinical Appearance & Symptoms

 Most macular holes present with an opening in the central retina surrounded by a cuff of fluid under the retina (Figure 1, 2).
 At this stage, patients typically complain of blurred central vision with an associated blind spot and distortion.
-The degree of visual loss, size of the blind spot, and level of distortion are often related to the duration of the macular hole.
-Sometimes, the duration of symptoms may be uncertain, as patients can often compensate with their unaffected, better-seeing eye.
-Eventually, patients often note a difficulty in depth perception when one eye is affected, and report problems with reading and performing fine motor tasks with that eye.
+The degree of visual loss, size of the blind spot, and level of distortion is often related to the duration of the macular hole.
+Sometimes, the duration of symptoms may be uncertain, as patients can often compensate with their unaffected, better-seeing eyes.
+Eventually, patients often note a difficulty in in-depth perception when one eye is affected, and report problems with reading and performing fine motor tasks with that eye.

 A macular hole is often diagnosed on clinical examination of the central retina.
 When a macular hole is suspected or discovered, certain diagnostic tests may be requested by your retinal specialist.
 The purpose of these tests is to confirm the presence of a true macular hole, identify possible underlying causes of the macular hole, determine characteristics of the hole, and plan possible treatment.